Jack Black Likens Donald Trump To Charlie Sheen When He Was On His ‘Winning’ Kick

 — Mohamed Naseer (@MDVnaseer) January 23, 2017

-While at the Sundance Film Festival, Jack Black wore a hat he created that read “Make America Rage Again,” which indicated that people shouldn’t just go with the flow, but rather, say what’s on their individual minds.
+While at the Sundance Film Festival, Jack Black wore a hat he created that read “Make America Rage Again,” which indicated that people shouldn’t just go with the flow, but rather, say what’s on their minds.

 Do you think Jack Black has a point, comparing Charlie Sheen to President Donald Trump?